GRAINS-Wheat up on export business; corn, soy firm ahead of USDA data

 CHICAGO, Jan 11 (Reuters) - U.S. wheat futures rose about 1% on Tuesday on a pickup in global export business and short-covering ahead of several key U.S. Department of Agriculture reports due on Wednesday, traders said.

-Corn and soybeans edged higher ahead of the reports, which will include updated estimates of U.S. 2021 crop production and Dec.
+Corn and soybean futures edged higher ahead of the reports, which will include updated estimates of U.S. 2021 crop production and Dec.
 1 inventories.
 Worries about crop weather in South America and rising crude oil prices CLc1 also lent support.

 "Global import tenders are starting to pick up a little bit.
 And we are seeing follow-through short covering from yesterday.
 That's likely because of positioning ahead of tomorrow's report," said Terry Reilly, senior analyst with Futures International.